thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - They also articulate the product vision and have to have a vision of where they are going.
 And when and they should articulate that vision to the team, so the whole team knows where they are going.

-- They are the final arbiter of requirements or questions and constantly reprioritize the product backlog, adjusting any expectations.
-So every time, through a sprint, we go through the product backlog and the product owner, maybe the Scrum master, will go through the product backlog, reprioritize and groom these stories and gitve them more details.
+- They are the final arbiter of requirements or questions and constantly reprioritize the product backlog, adjusting expectations as needed.
+So every time we go through a sprint, the product backlog is reviewed by the product owner and possibly the Scrum master.
+They reprioritize and groom the stories, providing more details as necessary.

 - The job of the product owner is to make sure that the backlog is sprint ready and accept, or reject, each product increment.
 They decide whether to continue development or pivot.